 There are also some tips more specific to black-and-white photography.
 When composing your frame, avoid large areas of black, as well as areas of white; viewers may perceive these as dead spaces that detract from the main subject matter.
 Black-and-white photography is most effective when interesting patterns and textures dominate the photo.

-For more tips on photography, see the links on the next page.
+For more tips on photography, see the links below.